Strongpreneur#Business Growth Strategies

 Finally, after all, costs expenses, and taxes have been taken away from income, what your enterprise has left is Net Profit.

 You and other directors of the enterprise may jointly elect to pay all or part of the net profit to the owners in proportion to the share owned by each.
-Just before this is done, the directors should be certain that they do not need to re-invest this money in order to stay as modern and efficient as competitors.
+Just before this is done, the directors should be certain that they do not need to re-invest this money to stay as modern and efficient as competitors.

 The Operating Statement and Management